vladi-rh/rhoai-genaiops-lab-instructions/docs/3-ready-to-scale-101/5-deploy-canopy.md

     TODO: add screenshots

-## Prompt Changes Tracker
+## Prompt Tracker

 We use Git to track our changes and able to tell which prompts and settings are at the moment effective in Canopy, or _were_ at a given time.
 But going through a Git commit history and figure out such answer can be tedious.
 For that reason we built and deploy a tracker for you to visualize your changes.

 You can find the link in the Quick Link drop down or simply clicking [here](https://prompt-tracker-ai501.<CLUSTER_DOMAIN>/?git_repo_url=https://<GIT_SERVER>/<USER_NAME>/canopy-be.git&git_username=<USER_NAME>&git_password=<PASSWORD>&git_branch=main&monitor_interval=30).

+TODO: Screenshot

-### Testing the Prompt Changes Trackes
+### Testing the Prompt Tracker

-To test the dashboard, try making a change to your model configuration:
+To test the prompt tracker, try making a change to your model configuration:

 1. Edit your prompt in the `chart/values-test.yaml` file in the `canopy-be` repository.